mjago/Linux-Embedded-Journal/docs/source/index.rst

 Welcome to my Embedded Linux Study Journal
 ==========================================

-I intend to record the various aspects of **Embedded Linux** as and when I learn them.
-This includes the generation of a project written and built in Embedded Linux - prototyped on a headless host system.
-If this information helps others then all the better!
+I am recording the various aspects of **Embedded Linux** as and when I learn them.
+This includes the generation of a project written and built in Embedded Linux - prototyped on a headless target system.

 **Disclaimer:** I have lots of experience in both Embedded Programming (mostly on *bare-metal* controllers using *ARM* devices and *Microchip